 |62||Long Beach, CA||49.07||53||53||57||69|

 |84||San Bernardino, CA||43.84||44||72||87||93|

 |86||Fort Wayne, IN||41.88||85||38||55||91|

 Note: With the exception of “Total Score,” all the columns in the table above depict the relative rank of that city, where a rank of 1 represents the best conditions for that metric category.

 Ask the Experts

 Many people feel pressured to spend during the holidays, which can lead to overspending.
-To help consumers avoid ending the year with an empty wallet and stay safe during their travels, we asked a panel of experts to share their thoughts on the following key questions:
+To help consumers stay safe and avoid ending the year with an empty wallet, we asked a panel of experts to share their thoughts on the following key questions:

 - What tips do you have for celebrating Christmas on a budget?

 - What are some of the big money wasters on Christmas?

 - 85% of Americans are planning to celebrate Christmas this year.
 What are some key points to keep in mind for celebrating safely, without losing holiday cheer?